RubenErhardt/DigitalGarden/README.md

-# 🌱 Digital Garden – CMD Internship Project
+# 🌱 Digital Garden – Frontend Internship Project

 ## 📌 About this Project